tyconsulting/TerraformEnterprise-PS/docs/Get-TFERunDetails.md

 ```

 ### -StopAtPlanned

 When waiting for TFE Run to complete, exit when the status is Planned.
+This is useful when the Terraform Enterprise workspace is not configured to auto-apply (So the plan will stop at 'Planned' stage).

 ```yaml
 Type: SwitchParameter